-The class teacher is always the first point of contact for parents who think their child has developed additional needs.
+The class teacher/teaching and learning staff are always the first point of contact for parents who think their child has an additional need/s.
 Parents should make an appointment with the class teacher to discuss their concerns.
-Following this, the class teacher may then liaise with the Special Educational Needs Co-ordinator (SENCO) for further advice and guidance.
+Following this, the class teacher/teaching and learning staff may then liaise with the Special Educational Needs Co-ordinator (SENCO) for further advice and guidance.

-The school SENCO is Mrs Heather Morton (Year 5 Teacher).
+The school's acting SENCO is Miss Abigail Dodwell (Year 4 Teacher).

-The school also has a Governor for SEND, Mrs Claire Rick, who works closely with the SENCO.
+The school also has a Governor for SEND, Miss Charley Alvis, who works closely with the SENCO.
 The Governors at Heswall Primary School are responsible for the overseeing of all procedures in school and are regularly in school.